 Qubes OS: best distro for security

 One of the best features is web browsing with multiple identities.
-Also, the secure clipboard is a very good addition.
+Also, the secure clipboard is a perfect addition.

-There are some other awesome features you can check:
+There are some other excellent features you can check:

 The world is changing every day, who knows what will be the best in the future?
 See you then.